Marc-Aubriot/gvparrot/README.md

 ### First to run the back-end PHP Server do this:
 -------
-3. install VSCode extension "PHP Server" by "brapifra"
+3. Install VSCode extension "PHP Server" by "brapifra"
 4. Go in gvparrot>back>public_html>index.php and press CTRL+SHIFT+P then input "PHP Server: Serve project" (or right click in file and then "PHP Server: Serve project")
 -------
 -